isomerpages/moe-bartleysec/_our-signature-programmes/Direct School Admission/Football.md

 **Selection Process** <br>
 Given the prevailing national posture, the school will be conducting in-person selection for all DSA talent areas for 2022 DSA-Sec, with the prevailing safe management measures (SMM).

-Shortlisted applicants will be required to participate in an **in-person interview between 26 June 2023 to 11 September 2023**.
+Shortlisted applicants will be required to participate in an **in-person interview and sports trial between 26 June 2023 to 11 September 2023**.
 The school will notify the shortlisted applicants on the details of the in-person selection.

 All applicants will be informed of the outcome (Confirmed Offer, Wait List or Unsuccessful) via letters and/or phone calls by **11th September 2023**.